MetalBlockchain/metal-docs/docs/apis/metalgo/apis/p-chain.md

 ```

 - `amount` is the amount of nAVAX to send.
-- `to` is the address on the X-Chain or C-Chain to send the AVAX to.
+- `to` is the address on the X-Chain or C-Chain to send the METAL to.
 - `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 - `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
-- `username` is the user sending the AVAX and paying the transaction fee.
+- `username` is the user sending the METAL and paying the transaction fee.
 - `password` is `username`‘s password.
 - `txID` is the ID of this transaction.